 How come hotels are showing as fully booked for next year already?

-Many hotels, particularly those that are seasonal instead of year-round, do not open their bookings until the current season is over or even until around Christmas time.
+Many hotels, particularly seasonal ones, do not open bookings until the current season is over or even until around Christmas.
 They often use that time to work on renovations, pricing and other logistics for the following season.

 Etiquette, Food & Culture